sophia-yang-dev/iowa-liquor-analysis/README.md

 * When searching locations based on store name or store address.
 * Looking for tags that are relevant but cannot find any result.
 * Repetitive annotation of the same building.
 [See More Details](Regional%20Analysis/Problems.md#messy-data-from-openstreetmap)
+### Normalize data for fair comparision
+This one is just a small tips when we tried to compare sales among different stores.
+We noticed that it is not fair to compare the total sales or total transactions, since some shop has opened for several years but other stores might just opened for a few months.
+It also does not help if divide the sales with the same time span (say for example 10 years of our dataset).
+The method we use is to find the earlist and latest record a store has, divide the difference by 365 days and round to a whole year.
+Now the normalization is store-wise, depending on the number of years it has opened.

 # Results
 ## Regional Analysis